"bark dust" meaning in English

 Etymology: The timber industry was prominent in Oregon and surrounding areas from roughly 1870–2000, which is apparently connected to the term's regionality.
 Head templates: {{en-noun|-}} bark dust (uncountable)

-1. (Coastal Western US, chiefly Oregon) Shredded, ground, or chiped wood used for landscaping, gardening, or composting.
+1. (chiefly Oregon) Shredded, ground, or chiped wood used for landscaping, gardening, or composting.
 Tags: uncountable

-Sense id: en-bark_dust-en-noun-EcVQcz38 Categories (other): Western US English, English entries with incorrect language header Disambiguation of English entries with incorrect language header: 82 18
+Sense id: en-bark_dust-en-noun-EcVQcz38 Categories (other): English entries with incorrect language header, Pages with 1 entry, Pages with entries Disambiguation of English entries with incorrect language header: 90 10 Disambiguation of Pages with 1 entry: 87 13 Disambiguation of Pages with entries: 91 9

 2. Used other than figuratively or idiomatically: see bark, dust.
 Tags: uncountable Related terms: bark chips